 - Where considered a non-urgent medical service, access to MAID may be more restricted in some hospitals.
 This may result in increased reliance on community MAID providers and, where appropriate, virtual assessments.

-- Limited resources and physical distancing may create challenges in complying with legal requirements, including the requirement that two independent witnesses sign a request for MAID.
+- Limited resources and physical distancing may create challenges in complying with legal requirements, including the requirement that an independent witness sign a request for MAID.
 Virtual witnessing may be an option if arrangements are made to comply with statutory requirements.

-- Delivering MAID using oral medications self-administrated by the patient without a physician present poses unique challenges and requires careful consideration on a case-by-case basis, taking into account statutory requirements and regulatory standards.
+- Delivering MAID using oral medications self-administrated by the patient without a physician present and/or without complying with the conditions in the Criminal Code permitting physicians’ intervention in case of complication poses unique challenges and requires careful consideration on a case-by-case basis, taking into account statutory requirements and regulatory standards.